Greatest Love of All (Whitney Houston recording): Legacy and influence

+In his retrospective review of Houston's debut album, Stephen Thomas Erlewine of AllMusic cited "Greatest Love of All" as "providing the blueprint for decades of divas".

-Following his death in 2015, The Telegraph ranked it the third best song Michael Masser composed, after "Saving All My Love for You" and "Touch Me in the Morning".
+Following Michael Masser's death in 2015, The Telegraph ranked "Greatest Love of All" his third best song after "Saving All My Love for You" and "Touch Me in the Morning".

 Forbes ranked the song third place among the 20 greatest Whitney Houston songs of all time.

 MTV placed the song as one of the ten best Houston songs with correspondent Kelley L. Carter calling it "her musical calling card".

 BET ranked the song the second best Whitney Houston song out of forty recordings, calling it Houston's "superstar-making moment", further explaining that the song was "one of her greatest and earliest triumphs -- soaring, uplifting and heartbreaking all at the same time".

 Billboard ranked the song number nine in their 25 best Whitney Houston songs list.
 The same magazine ranked the song the 41st best love song of all time in 2025.

 The Guardian voted the song as Houston's ninth greatest song, comparing it to the Benson original, saying "[Benson's version] is fine, a big tearjerking MOR ballad fit to climax a movie, which it did.
 But Houston turned it into a showstopper; there's a force and power to her delivery that immediately makes the original sound lacking."

 Smooth Radio ranked it the ninth best Whitney Houston song in their list.

+Rod Couch ranked the rendition the 144th greatest song of the rock era, her second-ranked song out of six Houston songs on Couch's book, The Top 500 Songs of the Rock Era 1955-2015.

 About.com ranked it the second best Whitney Houston song of all time.

 In 2012, Rolling Stone ranked it the greatest Whitney Houston song of all time among the music publication's readers, calling the song "an expression of monumental self-belief in the face of great adversity".